Foundation for International Education (FIE), Dublin

 To view the most recent cost estimate, please click here:

-NOTE: This estimate of costs reflects the Dublin Business School option; the options to study at Trinity College Dublin or University College Dublin are more expensive.
-Please contact email@example.com for an estimate of costs for the option to study at Trinity College Dublin or University College Dublin.
+NOTE: This estimate of costs reflects the Trinity College Dublin option; the options to study at University College Dublin is more expensive and the option to study at Dublin Business School is cheaper.
+Please contact firstname.lastname@example.org for an estimate of costs for the option to study at Dublin Business School or University College Dublin.

 Scholarships!
 FIE's semester scholarship awards are valued at $3,000. .
 Application deadlines are September 15 for spring semester programs and March 15 for fall semester and academic year programs.
 Your application must be complete and submitted by 6:59 PM EST. The deadlines are firm, so please apply now!